Reunion Island plans to go green | DW | 10.01.2022

 But that's exactly what displeases activists like Jean-Claude Futhazar, secretary general at local environmental association Srepen.

 "We should source all of our biomass locally; importing it only causes additional CO2 pollution.
-And we will be energetically dependent on other countries," he told DW.
+And we will be energy dependent on other countries," he told DW.

 "Plus, buying all the wood pellets on Reunion Island would create local jobs," he opined.

-Reunion Island's government is indeed aiming to become energetically independent but only by the end of 2030.
+Reunion Island's government is indeed aiming to become energy independent but only by the end of 2030.
 That's too late, says Futhazar.

 "Almost all of our transport is based on fossil fuels and the number of inhabitants and cars keeps increasing," he explained.

-Reunion Island currently has no functioning train line, public buses are little used.
+Reunion Island currently has no functioning train service, and public buses are barely used.

 Futhazar thinks the government should build an island-wide rail network to bring down exhaust pollution, but he knows that could take decades.

-"That's why we should bank on electric cars and set up a well-functioning network of charging stations," Futhazar, himself owner of an electric car, said.
+"That's why we should bank on electric cars and set up a well-functioning network of charging stations," said Futhazar, himself an owner of an electric car.
 So far though, the government does not have plans to massively boost the island's charging station network.
 It says electricity is still too expensive to make these cars worthwhile.

-Futhazar's electric car is just one part of his sustainable lifestyle.
-Everything in his house, built 200 meters up in the mountains a few years back, is geared up for it.

 His garden yields most of the fruits and vegetables he eats.
 A dozen huge turtles in an enclosure eat his leftover food.